-It is assumed that the revaluation adjustment refers primarily to asset categories 'securities other than shares' and 'shares and other equity'.
+It is assumed that the revaluation adjustment refers primarily to asset categories 'debt securities', 'investment fund shares/units' and 'equity'.
 Therefore, while there is a reporting requirement set out for the liability side of the balance sheet, it is assumed that the cells referring to debt securities are normally 'nil' and that the cells referring to capital and reserves and other liabilities are only for balancing purposes, i.e., since total assets and total liabilities must be equal, reporting institutions should include a balancing entry in capital and reserves and/or other liabilities, according to the reporting institution's accounting practice.